narisasingngam/TravelPlanner/README.md

 [![Build Status](https://travis-ci.com/narisasingngam/TravelPlanner.svg?branch=dev-test-django)](https://travis-ci.com/narisasingngam/TravelPlanner)
 ## [Front-end repository][front]
 # Travel Planner
-Travel planner is a website that user can create a planner for their own trip.
-In a planner; user can determine arrival and departure date, select places by searching from maps, and set time duration that they need to spend for each place.
-The planner will show time remaining in each day, and display the time that take user from one place to another.
+Travel planner is a web application where users can create a planner for their own trip.
+In a planner; the user can specify arrival and departure dates, select places to visit by searching from maps, and set time that they want to spend at each place.
+The planner will show time remaining in each day, and display the time that takes user to travel from one place to another.

 # Members
 | GitHub  | Name              | ID |